astroDimitrios/Astronomy/Code/AstPy-6 Sunspots/README.md

 Calculation of the sidereal and synodic rotation periods of the sun.
 Automatic identification and tracking of sunspots using SunPy.

 **sunspots.ipynb** will let students calculate the rotation period of the sun using interactive SDO images.
+There is a prettier Plotly version of this notebook but it's much larger in filesize and takes longer to plot the SunPy maps.

 **theorySunspots.ipynb** explores some of the theory/maths behind the sunspots motion.
 The non-interactive **theorySunspots.py** creates the figures prefixed with ***theory***.